 As part of the MS+DI combined program, the internship will provide 12 graduate credits toward the M.S. in Clinical Nutrition with four graduate courses: Preparation for Internship (NED 659) and Internship Experience in Nutrition I, II and III (NED 662-664).
-These courses provide students seeking dietetic registration an opportunity to complete the Academy of Nutrition and dietetics competency requirements through a dietetic internship.
+These courses provide students seeking dietetic registration an opportunity to complete the ACEND competency requirements through a dietetic internship.
 The internship experience includes 1000 hours of supervised practice.

-Following the successful completion of the supervised practice portion of the internship and all other required courses to earn the master's degree, students will receive a verification statement which is submitted to the Commission on Dietetic Registration (CDR) for eligibility to sit for the Registration Examination for Dietitians.
+Following the successful completion of the supervised practice portion of the internship and all required courses with a minimum grade of a "B", students will be awarded the Master's degree and will receive a verification statement which is submitted to the Commission on Dietetic Registration (CDR) for eligibility to sit for the Registration Examination for Dietitians.
 A candidate will become a RD/RDN upon passing the exam.